JonathanBowker/brand-guidelines-schema/README.md

 BrandoLang is built around five key components, each representing a crucial aspect of brand identity:

 ### 1. **Strategy**
 The Strategy component defines the brand's **mission, vision, values, positioning**, and **messaging frameworks**.
-It includes elements such as the **3Cs** (Company, Customers, Competitors), ensuring that brand positioning is aligned with the organization's strengths, customer needs, and market differentiation.
+It includes elements such as the **3Cs** (Company, Customers, Competitors), ensuring that brand positioning is aligned with the organisation's strengths, customer needs, and market differentiation.

 - **Mission**: The overarching purpose of the brand.
 - **Vision**: The long-term aspirations and goals.